Raigyo/angular-pokemons/README.md

 ### Modules

+Angular applications are modular and Angular has its own modularity system called NgModules.
+NgModules are containers for a cohesive block of code dedicated to an application domain, a workflow, or a closely related set of capabilities.
+They can contain components, service providers, and other code files whose scope is defined by the containing NgModule.
+They can import functionality that is exported from other NgModules, and export selected functionality for use by other NgModules.

+Every Angular application has at least one NgModule class, the root module, which is conventionally named AppModule and resides in a file named app.module.ts.
+You launch your application by bootstrapping the root NgModule.

+While a small application might have only one NgModule, most applications have many more feature modules.
+The root NgModule for an application is so named because it can include child NgModules in a hierarchy of any depth.

 **In short** (\_fr)

 - Il existe deux types de modules : le module racine et les modules de fonctionnalité, appelés également sous-modules.